Fitness for all generations remains a top priority as new 2025–26 trends revealed

 “Keeping active means different things to different people, and this year’s results reflect that,” Mr Alexander said.

-Mr Alexander said the trends also highlight a strong connection between physical activity and mental health.
+The results also highlight a strong connection between physical activity and mental health.

 Top 20 Australian Fitness Trends for 2025–26